Dudemanguy/vmn/README.md

 **v**im **m**usic **n**avigator is a simple, barebones commandline music player. vmn aims to provide a highly customizable, configurable interface to handle massive music libraries with ease.
 One feature of vmn is that it makes use of mpv's client API for playback which gives you all of the power of mpv's options integrated into a nice interface for browsing and listening to your music.

 ## Installation
+Make sure you have the following dependencies installed.

+* libconfig
+* meson
+* mpv
+* ncurses

-vmn only depends on ncurses (with the menu library), libconfig, mpv, and meson for building.
-After checking out the source the source, navigate to the directory.
-Then simply run.
+After checking out the source, navigate to the directory, and then simply run.
 ```
 mkdir build
 meson build